MinhOmega/react-theme-switch-animation/README.md

 This package provides a React hook (`useModeAnimation`) for toggling dark mode in React applications with a smooth animation effect.
 The hook also manages the `dark` mode state and persists this setting using `localStorage`.

+## Notes

+- The hook is only available in the browser environment.
+So if you use NextJS App router or any other framework is use Server Component, you should use this hook in Client Component.

 ## Features

 - Toggles dark mode with an animation effect.